 3. Soap and Water

 After picking off the bagworms, submerge them in the soapy water.
-Once the bags are soaked, the eggs inside will suffocate.
+Soaking the bags in soapy water helps kill the larvae and eggs inside.

 4. Bacillus thuringiensis